-This Alaska Peninsula hunt is near Sand Point on the southeastern side of the peninsula, one of the top brown bear trophy areas.
-The outfitter’s success on large boars past years is mainly due to having exclusive rights to prime native land with 3 major bays and rivers, including over 30 miles of coastline.
+This Alaska Peninsula hunt is on the southeast- ern side of the peninsula, one of the top brown bear trophy areas.
+The outfitter’s success on large boars past years is mainly due to having exclusive rights to prime native land with 3 ma- jor bays and rivers, including over 30 miles of coastline.

 Hunts can be conducted out of base camp with the use of 4 wheelers or jet boats, but mainly this is a spike camp operation.
 Round trip flights from Anchorage to Sand Point run about $1,000 and the flight from Sand Point to base camp is included in the price.
 Hunt BR781.
 BR781 Hunt Photos.

 ALASKA BROWN BEAR BOAT HUNT $24,000 – 10 HUNTING DAYS